GaelTouquet/particle_flow_calibration/README.md

 ## To create a calibration
 ### Importation of data
 To create your calibration, you need simulated particles in a '`.energydata`' binary file (see above).

-This introduce to you some useful methods to import this data.
+This introduces to you some useful methods to import this data.
 ```python
 from pfcalibration.tools import importPickle # to import binary data